alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-basic-types.md

 ## Practice

 ### Exercise {initial-collapse-state="collapsed"}
-Declare the correct type for each variable listed below:
+Explicitly declare the correct type for each variable listed below:

 |---|---|
 ```kotlin